AllenChenGH/NAACP_MEDIA_RESEARCH/README.md

 ## FOR NON-TECHNICAL AUDIANCE

-If you are non-technical audiance who just want to see what we've achieved, please have a look [here](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/tree/master/Report%26Poster) at our project report and poster.
+If you are non-technical audiance who just want to see what we've achieved, please have a look at our [project report and poster](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/tree/master/Report%26Poster).
 This should give you an basic idea of what we've done.